ethereum/devp2p/rlpx.md

 All messages following the initial handshake are associated with a 'capability'.
 Any number of capabilities can be used concurrently on a single RLPx connection.

-A capability is identified by an ASCII string and version number.
+A capability is identified by a short ASCII name and version number.
 The capabilities supported on either side of the connection are exchanged in the [Hello] message belonging to the 'p2p' capability which is required to be available on all connections.

 ## Message Encoding

-Messages are encoded as follows:
+The initial [Hello] message is encoded as follows:

 ```text
 frame-data = msg-id || msg-data